 To move the form field to the exact center of a page, choose Edit > Cut, navigate to the desired page, and then choose Edit > Paste.

-Note: Fields are placed in the center of the page only the first time they’re pasted.
+note: Fields are placed in the center of the page only the first time they’re pasted.
 Additional pasted fields are offset from the previously pasted field.

-You can also right-click the field to which you want to align the other fields.
+Right-click the field to which you want to align the other fields.
 Choose Align, Distribute Or Center, and then choose a command as follows:

 To align a column of fields, choose Align Left, Right, or Vertical.
 They align respectively to the left edge, right edge, or vertical axis (center) of the anchor form field.

 To align a row of fields, choose Align Top, Bottom, or Horizontally.
 They align respectively to the top edge, bottom edge, or horizontal axis (center) of the anchor form field.

 To center the fields, choose Center Vertically, Horizontally, or Both.